Governor Bullock Announces Additional Coronavirus Relief Funds for Meat Processing, Nonprofits

 Eligible nonprofits can now receive up to 10 percent of their 2019 annual operating budget, or a maximum grant of $150,000.
 Nonprofits must have an annual operating budget of at least $20,000 to apply and submit a budget of proposed uses of grant funds and certify that funds will be used only for pandemic-related purposes.
 As many grantees did with the business stabilization grant, nonprofits may request less than what they qualify for.

 The application will be available on September 15.
 Those who received a first round of funding will be contacted and invited to submit additional materials to be considered for the second round.
-New applicants will apply at covidrelief.mt.gov.
+New applicants will apply at http://covidrelief.mt.gov [nam05.safelinks.protection.outlook.com].